Frequently Asked Rental Questions

 How do I secure my reservation?

 We can hold your desired date for you for 2 days without an application or deposit.
 To hold a reservation permanently, you must pay a deposit (which is half of the rental fee).
 The deposit is non-refundable, unless your date is booked by someone else.
-The balance is due 60 days before the event.
+The balance is due by January 1st before your event.

 Are parking passes required for my guests?